 Essay Samples

-Ever read an essay that just hits different?
-It’s more than grammar and punctuation—it’s about telling your story in a way that resonates.
+Have you ever read an essay where the student’s true voice just jumps off the page?
+It’s more than grammar and punctuation, it’s about telling your story in a way that resonates.
 Here’s a peek at our process here.
 Below are real examples of essays that went through our revision and feedback process, evolving from initial drafts into powerful pieces that truly reflect each student’s voice.
 Take a look and see what happens when thoughtful guidance meets your authentic story.

 Name one thing you are looking forward to experiencing at Stanford.
 (50 word limit)